Everything you need to know about the beaches and waterfalls of Itacaré, Brazil.

 Itacaré offers beaches for all tastes and budgets.
 We have classified some of them as follows:

-Easy access (you can go by car): Coroa Beach, Concha Beach, Resende Beach, Costa Beach, Tiririca Beach, and Ribeira Beach.
+Easy to access (you can go by car): Coroa Beach, Concha Beach, Resende Beach, Costa Beach, Tiririca Beach, and Ribeira Beach.

 Beaches of more exuberant beauty: Jeribucaçu Beach, Prainha, Patizeiro Beach, Arruda Beach, and Siriaco Beach.